 But I can’t do normal.
 I can’t jump—or even crawl—out of bed most mornings and look forward to my day.

 It’s the expectation of “normal” that feels overwhelming.

 I’m exhausted and sad and lost.
-Every little thing on my to-list, every invitation from my friends, every event I should attend, and every unfinished project makes me want to run away.
+Every little thing on my to-list, every call from my friends, and unfinished project makes me want to run away.
 So I stay in bed, avoid the phone, put off my friends, and procrastinate the things I should be doing until we run out of clean underwear and milk, and I worry the only friend I’ll have left is my cat.